 This last example starts out the same as the others by drawing in the perspective dot.

-What changes, is that I will be using a very inexpensive protractor instead of a straight edge to draw the line.
-Note that if you don’t have a protractor, you can use anything that has curved or slightly curved edge.
+I will be using a very inexpensive protractor instead of a straight edge to draw the line.

 Here’s an Amazon affiliate link to an inexpensive protractor and compass set: https://amzn.to/47vFKwy